 What is a service charge?

 Your service charge is the money you pay towards the day-to-day running costs of the scheme or area where you live.
-Your charge covers many different services, depending on your lease or transfer.
-A variable service charge means that you pay the same amount every week, month or quarter during the financial year (April to March).
+Your charge covers many different services, depending on where you live.

+A variable service charge means that you pay the same amount every week or month during the financial year (April to March).
 This charge is based on how much we know or estimate it'll cost to provide services in the scheme or area where you live.

-Within six months of the end of the financial year, annual accounts will be produced to show your income and expenditure for the year.
-If the service charg e collected doesn't cover the actual cost of the services provided, we'll request a payment for the shortfall, or include the recovery in the following year's service charge, depending on your lease.
+At the end of the financial year, annual accounts will be produced to show your income and expenditure for the year.
+If the service charge collected doesn't cover the actual cost of the services provided, we'll request a payment for the shortfall, or include the recovery in the following year's service charge, depending on your lease.
 Any surplus will be credited to your individual customer account or included in your following year's service charge, depending on your lease.

 How do we calculate a variable service charge?

 Your service charges are reviewed annually.
 We'll make this review of your service charge as accurate as we can - and use information about what's been spent in previous years and the contracts we've entered into for the coming year.

 How will you inform me about my service charge?

-We'll send you a service charge schedule with your annual charge review notification letter (this will usually be in February).
+If we send you information about changes to your rent, we'll also send you a service charge schedule (this will usually be in February).

 Your service charge schedule will be in a clear format, which details the services you receive and the costs of each service provided.

 Can I choose not to use the services provided?

 The total cost of the services provided are shared equally by everyone who benefits from them, or in line with the apportionments set out in your lease agreement.

-Customers can't opt out of these services if they are being provided in line with your lease or transfer agreement.
+Customers can't opt out of these services.
 For example, if the service charge contributes to maintaining a lift in a block of flats, you can't opt out of the service charge by saying you always use the stairs.